agera-sdk/previous-version-2/README.md

 The project templates share common functionality, including translation resources which use the [Fluent syntax](https://projectfluent.org).

+There is always a build script, `build.rs`, at the root of the project, which uses an empty function with a `#[rialight::build_main]` attribute.
+It is used internally by Rialight, but you don't need to touch it.

 ### Debugging and Exporting

 Exporting a project should bundle its assets files into the installer, which can be later retrieved through the File API using an `app:` URI.

-Rialight uses the Rust's package manager that comes with its installation, Cargo, meaning `cargo run` works for debugging.
-You can also use `rialight run` or its alias `rialight debug`.
+Rialight uses the Rust's package manager that comes with its installation, however you mustn't use `cargo run` to debug your application as it needs passing a flag to Cargo.
+You can debug with `rialight run` or its alias `rialight debug`.

 To export your application, use a Rialight command such as: